 Complete Guide to Smith Machine Bulgarian Split Squats

-The Bulgarian Squat, also known as the Rear Foot Elevated Split Squat, is the ultimate lower-body exercise for strength, balance, and single-leg stability.
-According to the NSCA Studies (National Strength and Conditioning Association), it's one of the best means to identify and fix strength discrepancies between each leg.
+The Smith Machine Bulgarian Split Squat, also known as the Rear Foot Elevated Split Squat, is the ultimate lower-body exercise for strength, balance, and single-leg stability.
+According to the NSCA Studies (National Strength and Conditioning Association)[1], it's one of the best means to identify and fix strength discrepancies between each leg.

 By raising your back foot on a bench or box, this exercise focuses on the quads, glutes, and hamstrings of your front leg.
 It is a true powerhouse move for anyone trying to build athleticism or general lower-body strength.